Luke 3

 added this also to them all, that he shut up John in prison.

-Comments Luke 3:19-20 See Comments Matthew 14:3-5 and Comments Mark 6:14-29.
+See Comments Matthew 14:3-5 and Comments Mark 6:14-29.

 Now it came to pass, when all the people were baptized, that, Jesus also having been baptized, and praying, the heaven was opened,

-[22] and the Holy Spirit descended in a bodily form, as a dove, upon Him, and a Voice came out of heaven, Thou are My beloved Son; in Thee I am well pleased.
+and the Holy Spirit descended in a bodily form, as a dove, upon Him , and a V oice came out of heaven, Thou are My beloved Son ; in T hee I am well pleased.

-Comments Luke 3:21-22 See Comments Matthew 3:13-17 and Comments Mark 1:9-11.
+See Comments Matthew 3:13-17 and Comments Mark 1:9-11.

 Note.
 The original Gospel of Luke has verse 22 as given here.
-Specifically, "in Thee I am well pleased" is the original saying.
-The rendering of "today I have begotten You" was not in the original gospel, it is a later alteration.
+Specifically, “in Thee I am well pleased” is the original saying.
+The rendering of “today I have begotten You” was not in the original gospel; it is a later alteration.

-Q: Within the Trinity of God, how can we understand the concept of the Holy Spirit proceeding?
-In John 15:26 the Bible says, "But when the Helper comes, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, He will bear witness about Me".
+Q: How can we understand the concept of the Holy Spirit proceeding within the Trinity of God?
+In John 15:26, the Bible says, “When the Intercessor comes, whom I will send to you from the Father, the Spirit of truth, who proceeds from the Father, He will bear witness concerning Me.”
 A: The concept of the Holy Spirit proceeding has been debated for many generations, but the Holy Spirit is the Spirit of the Father, but the beloved Son of God is one with the Father, so the Holy Spirit becomes the Spirit of both as well.
-But from the beginning the Holy Spirit is from the Father since the Son was within the Father.
-When talking about the Holy Spirit proceeding, we should think of proceeding from the Father and the Son, because the Father and the begotten Son are two in one.
-That is why the Holy Spirit proceeds from the Father and the Son.
-The proceeding here has two stages.
-The Son of God has been since the beginning as well, but what we say here it refers to the period after the Son's resurrection.
-When the beloved Son of God took human form, He was almost at the point of being cut off from the Father, but the beloved Son of God also was in two states at the same time, He is still with the Father and also He is here on earth as human as well.
-Because the human form itself is sinful, that is why we say the Son of God was almost at the point of being cut off from the Father.
-The Bible says that the Father loves His beloved Son, because He is willing to take the human form.
-Before the beloved Son of God came to earth, the Father and the Son are One as One unit together.
-But when the beloved Son of God is resurrected, He has given back the state that was almost apart from the Father and has reunited to be complete one again with the Father.
-This state we talk about, is breathing as human, He has given up the need of breathing.
-His human body and heavenly body are united together and are seated with the Father in heaven as one.
+But from the beginning, the Holy Spirit is from the Father since the Son was within the Father.
+When discussing the Holy Spirit proceeding, we should think of proceeding from the Father and the Son because the Father and the begotten Son are two in one, which is why the Holy Spirit proceeds from the Father and the Son.

-[23] And Jesus Himself, was beginning to be about thirty years, being the Son, as was supposed, of Joseph the [son] of Heli,
+And Jesus H imself , was beginning to be about thirty years, being the S on , as was supposed, of Joseph the [son] of Heli,

-Comments Luke 3:23 This verse links to the verse before.
+This verse links to the verse before.

-"And Jesus Himself, was beginning to be about thirty years".
-This verse tells us that Jesus was about thirty years old when the event in verse 22 happened.
+“And Jesus Himself, was beginning to be about thirty years.”
+This verse tells us that the Lord Jesus was about thirty years old when the event in verse 22 happened.
 But humans started to notice the beloved Son of God because of the many miracles performed and the teachings He holds.
 He has always told all people whom humans should worship.
 No human on earth deserves praise, but only the Father of heaven.

 the [son] of Matthat, the [son] of Levi, the [son] of Melchi, the [son] of Jannai, the [son] of Joseph,